 Under-utilized and often overlooked, warm-up is one of the most important parts of any effective workout.
 Warming up properly allows an athlete’s body to adequately prepare for strenuous motion and prepares cardiovascular, respiratory, and nervous systems to fire in all the right ways.
 Furthermore, incorporating a solid warm-up routine into your workouts goes a long way in preventing injury, leading to better training consistency and improved strength and recovery.

-We can use a Humon Hex to illustrate the way proper warm-up can impact the body during a workout.
+We can use a Humon Hex to optimally warm-up and illustrate the way a proper warm-up can impact the body during a workout.
 The data in the screenshots below show a cyclist first, warming up effectively, followed by a workout in which she did not.

 In the first plot, the cyclist followed the below protocol to make sure she was fully warmed up before her activity and improve the effectiveness of her workout:

 1. To begin, remember the initial SmO2 value when you put on the Hex.

 2. Start your warm up at a very low intensity and watch the SmO2 value so you can control the it from dropping a drastic amount.